MAAP-Project/maap-eclipseche-ops/cluster-setup-commands.md

 ### Requirements
 - This script has been tested using Ubuntu 18.04
-- Full AWS account access required for the machine on which this script is run,
+- Full AWS account access required for the machine on which this script is run.
-- Fill in the required fields denoted with brackets *<>*
+- Fill in the required fields denoted with brackets *<>*,

 ### Step 1: Install required libraries